 Bay boats, unlike bass boats, have higher sides.
 Plus, the V-hulls are deeper than bass boats, allowing better maneuverability.

-Since these boats are made for saltwater, they have fiberglass bottoms.
+Since these boats are made of saltwater, they have fiberglass bottoms.
 The material can withstand the wear and tear from the mineral content of the water.

-Keeping their size in mind, you should know that you can’t ride these boats in the middle of a vast water body.
-As they’re smaller in size, they’ll be washed away by the waves.
+Considering their size, you should know you can’t ride these boats in the middle of a vast body of water.
+As they’re smaller, they’ll be washed away by the waves.

 Brands